ibm-cloud-architecture/microservices-refapp-wfd-appetizer/README.md

     <img src="https://github.com/ibm-cloud-architecture/refarch-cloudnative-wfd/blob/microprofile/static/imgs/MSB_jenkins/jenkinsappscreen.png">
 </p>

 If you see a blue ball there, your service is successfully built and running fine.
-If it red, it means you have some problems with it.
+If it is red, it means you have some problems with it.

 Whenever you do some changes and push the code to this repository, MSB build queue will initiate the process.